Sailendrakafle/Cybermamba-proto/Readme.md

-# Cybermamba-proto
+# EchoMon-proto

-This is a prototype repository for the Cybermamba project.
+This is a prototype repository for the EchoMon project.

 ## Description

-Cybermamba is a comprehensive network monitoring solution that combines a Next.js frontend with a Django backend to provide real-time network device monitoring, speed testing, and performance metrics.
+EchoMon is a comprehensive network monitoring solution that combines a Next.js frontend with a Django backend to provide real-time network device monitoring, speed testing, and performance metrics.
 The project aims to give users and administrators detailed insights into their network's health and performance through an intuitive interface.

 ## Features